NWP SAF Workshop on Satellite Observations of the Earth System Interfaces

 1. provide an overview of the various interface observations which are available to the NWP community as well as of the forward models which are being developed or are already in use to exploit this type of observations,

-2. assess the state-of-the-art on the use of interface observations both in retrievals and in coupled data assimilation systems and
+2. assess the state of the art on the use of interface observations both in retrievals and in coupled data assimilation systems and

 3. understand the direction in which the scientific community is taking this important and complex problem.